gisilves/PG_MSD/README.md

 - gcc version at least 11, or a recent clang;

 If needed, install or update these packages.
-In lxplus (recommended), all dependencies are fine.
+In lxplus (recommended), all dependencies are fine when sourcing an image through `source scripts/lxplus-image.sh`.
+This is done automatically in the `init.sh` script, called by any other script, so it's not needed to run it manually.

 ## Usage